tiborkiray/indexeddb-orm/README.md

 # IndexedDB ORM/Wrapper

+> The project is still in alpha and some things might change

 The purpose of the project is to simplify the work with the IndexedDB databases.

 Currently we depend on [jquery](http://jquery.com/) but based on the feedback we'll remove or keep this dependency.
 Tested with `1.11.3` and `2.1.4` jquery versions and both work fine.